Welcome to today's edition of the Rush 24-7 podcast.

 Play number three.

-This is George W. Bush, and and this is before Who spoke.
+This is George W. Bush, and this is before Wu spoke.

 As the relationship between our two nations grows and matures, we can be candid about our disagreements.

-I'll continue to discuss with President Who the importance of respecting human rights and freedoms of the Chinese people.
+I'll continue to discuss with President Wu the importance of respecting human rights and freedoms of the Chinese people.

-China's become successful because the Chinese people are experienced the freedom to buy and to sell and to produce, and China can grow even more successful by allowing the Chinese people the freedom to assemble to speak freely and to worship.
+And China can grow even more successful by allowing the Chinese people the freedom to assemble, to speak freely, and to worship.

 All right.

-Now, that last line by uh they grow even uh uh more successful by allowing the Chinese people to uh freedomly uh to freedom to assemble and to speak freely and to worship.
+Now, that last line, they can grow even more successful by allowing the Chinese people to freedom to assemble and to speak freely and to worship.

-And all of a sudden here comes this Falloon Gong protester.
+And all of a sudden, here comes this Falun Gong protester.

 Wouldn't surprise me.

-I know George W. Bush, and I know he he's this is not ceremonial to him.
+I know George W. Bush, and this is not ceremonial to him.

 Drive-by media is so predictable.

-Times online in the UK, already out with a story on this by Jenny Booth and uh and other news agencies.
+Already out with a story on this by Jenny Booth and other news agencies.

 Protest punctures Mr. Who's welcome to White House.

-Falun Dufa is good, she screamed as Mr. Who was making his opening remarks.
+Falun Dufa is good, she screamed as Mr. Hu was making his opening remarks.

 Her voice was so loud that Mr. Bush turned to look, appearing visibly embarrassed.

-The interruption likely to displease the Chinese visitors already annoyed by the U.S. decision to downgrade the status of Mr. Who's stay?
+The interruption likely to displease the Chinese visitors, already annoyed by the U.S. decision to downgrade the status of Mr. Hu's stay.

-I told you, who wanted a full boat?
+I told you, Wu wanted a full boat.

 The White House originally wanted a multiple-day summit down at Crawford, Texas.